Dirk Viljoen: Career

 Viljoen debuted for Zimbabwe in Sharjah during the 1996/97 season, playing a One Day International against Sri Lanka.
 His selection was unexpected because it was his first season of List A cricket and he was also yet to score a first class half century.
 Filling in for David Houghton, Viljoen made scores of 17, 22 and 25.

 Tours of Sri Lanka and New Zealand came during 1997/98.
 He played in 4 ODI games in New Zealand, top scoring in one of them with 36.
 His chances to impress with the bat were limited due to him batting in the lower order.

 In touring both countries he only managed to play in a single first class game, a warm up match in New Zealand.
 Viljoen was being seen as a one-day specialist and thus in March 1998 when he was called into the Test squad at Bulawayo, it came as a surprise.
 With allrounder Gavin Rennie struggling for form, he was dropped for the 1st Test against Pakistan.
 Viljoen replaced him in the side and opened the batting with Grant Flower.
 He scored a duck in each innings and the only highlight in the Test for him was his maiden Test wicket, dismissing Moin Khan 3 short of a hundred.

-In 1998/99 he spent a season in England where he played for Barnet Green.
-Back home in Zimbabwe he found form with the bat, scoring hismaiden first class half century, an innings of 92 for Mashonaland A against Matabeleland in Bulawayo.
+In 1998/99 he spent a season in England where he played for Barnt Green.
+Back home in Zimbabwe he found form with the bat, scoring his maiden first class half century, an innings of 92 for Mashonaland A against Matabeleland in Bulawayo.
 Two more half centuries came later in the season against England A. He was selected to play for the Zimbabwe Board XI and he made 155 against Namibia and 100 against Border B. These games however were not first class fixtures.